A coaching client and I were on the phone discussing strategy for the upcoming California Bar Exam in July.

 We learn our lessons by doing something and getting embarrassed and trying again.
 In fact, embarrassment is the best way I found to learn a lesson: actually doing things, realizing you did something wrong, feeling the pain, and using the pain to changing course in the future.

 I’m not saying we should “make bad decisions” on purpose (#yolo).
+Life is already a constant stream of embarrassment anyway.

 We simply need a willingness to endure embarrassment as fodder for our growth.
 Opening ourselves up to the possibility that we’re wrong.